faizi2500/Module1-Capstone-Project/README.md

 ## Acknowledgments

-Hat tip to [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) whose design template was used
+[Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) whose design template was used is used for this project.

 ## Show your support
 Give a ⭐️ if you like this project!